 Place a split 4" x 4" sponge around the catheter.
 Tape it in place.

 Smear a thin layer of povidone-iodine ointment around the catheter with a cotton swab.

-Make a follow-up appointment as directed by your health care provider.
+Make a follow-up appointment or as advised.

 Call your health care provider right away if you have any of the following:

 Catheter that falls out, or is clogged or feels clogged

 Urine leaking around catheter

 Urine that is cloudy, bloody, or smells bad

 No urine drainage